phpbb/documentation/development/development/css_standards.rst

 A coding styleguide (note, not a visual styleguide) is a valuable tool for teams who

--  build and maintain products for a reasonable length of time;
+-  build and maintain products for a reasonable length of time
--  have developers of differing abilities and specialisms;
+-  have developers of differing abilities and specialisms
--  have a number of different developers working on a product at any given time;
+-  have a number of different developers working on a product at any given time
--  on-board new staff regularly;
+-  on-board new staff regularly
--  have a number of codebases that developers dip in and out of.
+-  have a number of codebases that developers dip in and out of

 Whilst styleguides are typically more suited to production teams—large codebases on long-lived and evolving projects, with multiple developers contributing over prolonged periods of time—all developers should strive for a degree of standardization in their code.

 A good styleguide, when well followed, will

--  set the standard for code quality across a codebase;
+-  set the standard for code quality across a codebase
--  promote consistency across codebases;
+-  promote consistency across codebases
--  give developers a feeling of familiarity across codebases;
+-  give developers a feeling of familiarity across codebases
--  increase productivity.
+-  increase productivity

 Disclaimers
 ~~~~~~~~~~~